-There is only one regional standard qualification for observers in the world – the Pacific Islands Regional Fisheries Observer (PIRFO) standards.
-It forms the basis for all the national observer programmes.
+The PIRFO set of standards is the only regional standard qualification for observers in the world.
+It forms the basis for all the national observer programmes in the region.

-The SPC’s Oceanic Fisheries Programme has two areas of work that relate to observers’ work:
+The SPC’s Oceanic Fisheries Programme has two areas related to observers’ work:

-- Research on Sampling Protocols aimed at improving the quality and reliability of samples provided to observers on purse seine vessels.
+- Research on sampling protocols, which is aimed at improving the quality and reliability of samples of the size and species of fish caught by purse-seiners.

-People interested in training to be an observer can find out about an observer’s role in an FFA fisheries brief.
+People interested in training to be an observer can find out more about the role in an FFA fisheries brief.

 Electronic monitoring and reporting becoming the norm